Women in India have often had to struggle with gender stereotypes when it came to job opportunities.

 As Gupta describes it, photography is an art which is just as tricky as painting.
 The visual aesthetics of the scene have to be perfectly captured.
 As a woman, Gupta feels that her way of looking at a setting will be different from how a man would see it, and that will reflect in the photograph that she captures.

 Aparna Dharmadhikari, who is a Director of Photography, has worked on several TV shows like CID, Don, and Happy Go Lucky.
 She is one of the first few women to have been successful in this profession.

-A woman’s perspective being different from a man’s, can add whole new dimensions to pictures.
+A woman’s perspective is different from a man’s and can add whole new dimensions to pictures.
 The sky is the limit ladies – go after your dreams!